roughnecks/BirbaBot/README.md

 Without quoting you would get 'what time' => 'it is I don't know'

-The complete help about facts can be found in doc/Factoids.txt.
+The complete help about keywords can be found in doc/Factoids.txt.

 Contacts
 --------